19506jk/Nirvana/README.md

 ## Job system
 - input 'job' to see detail information about the current class<br>
 - input 's1' followed by direction to cast skill 1, etc<br><br>
-**So far only Rogue and Knight's first skill are working proerply**